 Most cases of PTFE poisoning occur when non-stick cookware is over-heated or burned, such as a non-stick pot boiling dry on the stovetop.
-However, cases of poisoning have been reported from the use of PTFE containing products even at recommended temperatures.
+However, cases of poisoning have been reported from using products that contain PTFE even at recommended temperatures.

 Why are birds in more danger of Teflon (PTFE) poisoning?

 Birds have a unique, highly efficient respiratory system and are very sensitive to inhaled toxins or poisons.
 Birds do not have to be in the same room where items containing PTFE are used for poisoning to occur.
 Sadly, sudden death may be the only sign of PTFE poisoning.
-Humans, and presumably other mammals, can develop signs of fever, weakness, shivering, sore throat and difficulty breathing after exposure to PTFE that has been burned although this is rare.
-Smaller birds, including budgerigars (parakeets), are considered to be the most sensitive to the effects of PTFE poisoning.
+Humans, and presumably other mammals, can develop signs of fever, weakness, shivering, sore throat, and difficulty breathing after exposure to PTFE that has been burned, although this is rare.
+Smaller birds, including budgerigars (parakeets), are considered the most sensitive to the effects of PTFE poisoning.

 What are the signs of PTFE poisoning?